kilna/envhttpd/README.md

-A docker image of a web server that delivers environment variables as JSON and discrete curl-able endpoints; weighing in at less than 2mb, it is ideal to use as a pod metadata sidecar in Kubernetes.
+A docker image of a web server that delivers environment variables as JSON and discrete curl-able endpoints; weighing in at less than 2mb, it is ideal to use as a queryable pod metadata sidecar in Kubernetes, or any situation in which you need to expose simple data without a lot of overhead.

 ## Usage